Ishido: The Way of Stones: Release history

 After Epyx failed to publish it for Christmas '89, the original Ishido game was published by Publishing International in a limited edition in a hand-made walnut slip box with disks for Mac and Mac II.
 The limited edition retailed for $495.
 Then the following year, 1990, Accolade published the first mass-market version for the Macintosh, with ports to DOS, Amiga, Game Boy, and Sega Genesis in the same year.
-The Atari Lynx and Famicom Disk System versions were published in 1991.
+The Famicom Disk System and Atari Lynx versions were published in 1990 & 1991 respectively.
 The Microsoft Entertainment Pack contains an adaptation of Ishido called Stones.

 The Genesis port of the game was involved in the copyright trial, Sega v.
 Accolade.

 A physical board game version of Ishido was published in Japan by ASCII in 1992.

 Reception

 Compute! called the Macintosh version of Ishido "addictive ... a peaceful encounter with an Oriental flavor".
 The New York Times wrote that it "is one of those deceptively simple games, like Go, that gradually reveal their subtleties ... most engrossing".
 Computer Gaming World called the game "a remarkably complex entertainment resource, with some pleasant surprises".
 The magazine liked Ishido's VGA graphics, and concluded that it would please both novice and experienced strategy game players.
 The Atari Lynx version of the game was reviewed in 1992 in Dragon #181 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 5 out of 5 stars.
 Entertainment Weekly gave the game a B+.

 Ishido was rated 'Five Mice' by MacUser, which called it a "flawless" strategy game "in the 'a minute to learn, a lifetime to master' tradition" but criticized the limited edition release's price.
-PC Magazine said the game was "simple enough to be almost immediately accessible and enjoyable, yet complex enough to provide hours and hours of challenging play."
+PC Magazine said the game was simple enough to be almost immediately accessible and enjoyable, yet complex enough to provide hours and hours of challenging play.
 Reviewing Ishido's re-release in 1995, MacUser gave it 4 out of 5 mice.
 Macworld named the Macintosh version of Ishido: The Way of Stones the Best Brain Teaser game of 1990, complimenting its need for strategy and "entrancing" graphics, alongside the feature of being able to create custom gamepieces; Macworld put Ishido into their Macintosh Game Hall of Fame.